-When the user logs in with a managed account, such as their work account, the administrator is in charge of granting access to certificates that are meant for corporate usage.
-The administrator does that by specifying extensions that are allowed to use corporate certificates.
+When the user signs in with a managed account, such as their work account, the administrator is in charge of granting access to certificates that are meant for corporate usage.
+The administrator does that by specifying extensions that are allowed to use client certificates.

 To specify extensions that can use client certificates: